hlilje/os15-shell/README.md

 # Simple Shell

-An implementation of a simple shell.
+An ANSI C implementation of a simple shell.